yash-srivastava/go-realtime-logger/readme.md

+REAL-TIME LOGGING
+-

 https://yash-srivastava.github.io/go-realtime-logger/

 Intro:
 -
-This Package Runs an HTTP Server on the specified PORT to display the CONSOLE OUTPUT of the given PROCESS in REAL-TIME.
+This Package Runs HTTP Server on the specified PORT to display the CONSOLE OUTPUT of the given PROCESS in REAL-TIME.

 Requirements:
 -